edahelsinki/slisemap/examples/README.md

 Additionally, the directory contains a brief tutorial on how to do optimization with Torch.
 This is not specific to SLISEMAP.

 - [How to optimize with Torch](how-to-optimize-with-torch.ipynb)

+You can also explore these examples directly in your browser using the [binder demo](https://mybinder.org/v2/gh/edahelsinki/slisemap/HEAD?labpath=examples%2F01_regression_example_autompg.ipynb).